Fantastic service, the person I was dealing with was Emma Blyth. She was brilliant, friendly and knowledgeable. Would recommend to anyone.

 So what are the steps involved?

-- Firstly, the Insolvency Practitioner (IP) will be appointed; this is the liquidator who will be in charge of the whole process.
+- Firstly, you'll need to find an Insolvency Practitioner (IP); this is the person who will be in charge of the liquidation process.

 - They will gather the information that they need from the director, including company accounts, records, and also creditor, asset and cash flow information.